Greek God of Wind: Zephyrus and the Anemoi

 The Origin of the Greek Anemoi

-In fact, the four gods of the wind were the offspring of the Titan goddess Eos, the dawn bringer.
+The Anemoi didn’t just appear from thin air.
+In fact, the four Greek gods of the wind were the offspring of the Titan goddess Eos, the dawn bringer.
 Their father was Astraeus, the Greek god of dusk.
 He was also associated with Aeolus, who was in charge of regulating the Earthly winds.

 This celestial pairing of the King of the dusk and the Titan goddess of dawn made it possible for many astronomical hotshots in the ancient Greek night sky to burst into life.
 This included celestial bodies such as the planets Jupiter, Mercury, and Venus.

-Aeolus and The Anemoi
+Aeolus and the Anemoi

 Though it might be a little hard to digest, even the Anemoi had to report to a daddy god.
 The four Anemoi occasionally got together in the house of Aeolus, the Keeper of the Winds, and bowed down to their airy ruler.